 Overshooting The X-height

 As Designers we compensate for this type of optical illusion all the time.
-Use a technique called overshooting to correct for this type of illusion.
+We use the overshooting technique to correct for these types of illusions.
 By overshooting rounded type it gives the type perceptual balance.
 Fun, right!

 There is no correct or exact answer to overshooting.
 The better you are as a designer the better you will be at overshooting.

 The rounded letters need to extend slightly above the x-height line to make up for the illusion.
 This is much easier to see up close.

 It’s a smaller detail but a universal one.
 The flat parts stay on the lines.